 Club Approved Members for Safety/Grading Checks (scrutineering):

-Any of the people listed below should be able to check your vehicle and issue a sticker (either first time or upgrade as required).
+Any of the people should be able to check your vehicle and issue a sticker (either first time or upgrade as required).

 Please note that we will have at least one Grading Day per year where anyone can attend without prior arrangement.